benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 This repository contains code that our team wrote for EECS 486: Information Retrieval final project during the Winter 2019.
-Our goal was to predict University of Michigan EECS faculty salaries based on a variety of data points including: official title with the university, research involvement, years of experience, and a variety of other pieces of data.
+Our goal was to predict University of Michigan EECS faculty salaries based on a variety of data points including: official title with the university, research involvement, years of experience, and a variety of other unique indicators.
 To generate a salary prediction for each professor, our team trained a neural network on datasets pooled from several sources.
-One of which is the FOIA record office (pending request) and the other would be in-house data collection by building a web crawler to index pages relevant to faculty members at U of M, such as their publicly listed LinkedIn profiles.
+In this repository you will find the software that we used to collect this data, as well as the software that we used to construct our neural network.
+Descriptions of these softwares, as well as the content found within the directories that they are nested in, can be found below.

 ---